tuseeqraza1/tuseeqraza1/README.md

 <h1 align="center">Hello World! <img src = "https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width = 30px>, I'm Tuseeq</h1>

 <p align="justify">An adept learner, hard-working, motivated, and energetic individual, I like to explore new technologies and develop software solutions and quick hacks.
 Currently, I'm doing a Master’s 🎓 at Universität Bonn, Germany 🏛, majoring in Computer Science (CS).
-I have a great knowledge grasp of Data Structures & Algorithms ✨, and I’m particularly interested in the domain of 📊 Data Science, ☁️ Cloud computing, 👨🏻‍💻 Web Development, 📜 open source, 🚀 DevOps, 💡 Innovation, and 🤖 Automation.</p>
+I have a great knowledge grasp of Data Structures & Algorithms ✨, and I’m particularly interested in the domain of ☁️ Cloud, 📊 Data, 👨🏻‍💻 Development, 💡 Innovation, 🤖 Automation and 📜 open source.</p>

 <br>